- pretty sure if this were now we'd be wearing each other's costume. #tbt 🎃👻 http://t.co/RSmqHEubUY 2 days ago via Instagram

-- you want it back? back seat of my carrrrrrr.
-2 days ago via Twitter for iPhone
+- RT @CaitCarv: Perks of being an early riser http://t.co/YQ6cwuwGec 2 days ago via Twitter for iPhone

 Passionate and versatile, Madison Ingles, raised in New Baltimore, Michigan, began dancing at the age of 6.
 He trained at Spotlight Dance Works in styles including contemporary, jazz, ballet, and tap through his formative years.
 Spotlight's company, named one of the "Top 20 Studios" in the country by Dance Spirit Magazine, fueled Madison’s fervor for dance.
 Madison, from an early age, developed a love for fluid and commanding movement which has been mentored by some of the best contemporary choreographers in the business, including Sonya Tayeh.
 In 2010, Madison, a junior in high school, landed a role on the Australian Disney Channel series, "The Wannabes," directed by Alfonso Ribeiro.